ibolton95/Golf-Ball-Hitter/README.md

 # Planning

 ## Problem
 Playing Spikeball during the Covid-19 pandemic has been hard since it requires you to be in close proximity to other people.
 Our solution to this problem is to create a Spikeball setter.
+It will hit the ball up to you, so then you can continue practicing your best shots!

 ## Resources
 Our resources include Onshape, MetroExpress, a servo, wires, and a breadboard.